 In 2000 the Society inaugurated an annual prize for economics writing in memory of Tadeusz Rybczynski, an eminent economist and former Society Chairman.

-A prize of £3000 is offered by the Society and is awarded at the Society’s Annual Dinner and the author(s) of the final shortlisted entries will be invited to the dinner as guests of the SPE.
+A prize of £3000 is kindly offered by KPMG, who are sponsoring the competition, and is awarded at the Society’s Annual Dinner and the author(s) of the final shortlisted entries will be invited to the dinner as guests of the SPE.

 The 2019 Competition is now open.
 To enter, please download the Entry Form or email firstname.lastname@example.org for a copy.
 Terms and Conditions can be found below.